YichengDWu/Lars/README.md

 `python main.py -t xx -p` for Lasso Modification of LAR.

-You can tune the parameter `t`, i.e. the L1 regularization, to get deffirent results.
+You can tune the parameter `t`, i.e. the L1 regularization, to get different results.

 To reproduce the result
 `python main.py -t 10000 -p`